Natural Actor-Critic Converges Globally for Hierarchical Linear Quadratic Regulator: Main Results

-Now we are ready to give the dynamics and the cost functions of the auxiliary systems.
-The following proposition tells us the dynamics and costs of the auxiliary systems take decoupled forms.
-Note that we also apply coordinate transformation to the noise terms.
+The following proposition tells us that the dynamics and costs of the auxiliary systems have a decoupled form.
+Note that we also apply the coordinate transformation to the noise terms.

 \begin{proposition}[Auxiliary systems with decoupled dynamics and costs] Suppose the assumptions of Lemma~\ref{lemma:dnms_cost} and Assumption~\ref{assump:semi_posi} hold.
 After an application of the coordinate transformation \eqref{coor_trans}, the dynamics of the auxiliary systems $\mathcal{S}_l$ and $\bar{\mathcal{S}}$ induced by the original dynamics in \eqref{eq:original_system} can be written as